turbot/steampipe-plugin-aws/docs/tables/aws_s3_bucket.md

 ```

-### List of buckets where server access logging destination is same as the source bucket
+### List buckets where the server access logging destination is the same as the source bucket

 ```sql
 select